starcharting/starcharting/README.md

 not really fans of how systems became a trend online so we're wary towards ones we meet on pt, sorry

 please don't be explicit/nsfw to us if we don't know you

+we sometimes come on pt while drunk/high, please let us know if that bothers you and we won't int while under the influence! we usually put it in our name when we do